Zimbabwe

 In Zimbabwe, gender inequality and discrimination remain an obstacle for advancing women’s rights.
 Despite a progressive institutional framework to tackle gender-based violence, violence remains prevalent.
 Women also face structural barriers, and many are excluded from political participation, higher education, and the labour market.

 The fragility of Zimbabwe’s democracy was laid bare when its long-serving independence leader, President Robert Mugabe, was deposed in a 2017 military coup that installed Mugabe’s estranged former-vice president (Emmerson Mnangagwa) as the new leader of the Zanu-PF party.
-While many were cautiously hopeful for democratic and economic reforms, the post-coup landscape has been marked by a deepening securitisation of politics, state capture and the violent suppression of dissenting voices.
-Furthermore, little progress has been made to stabilise Zimbabwe’s economy as Mnangagwa’s efforts to boost economic growth have failed.
+While many were cautiously hopeful for democratic and economic reforms, the post-coup landscape has been marked by a deepening securitisation of politics, lawfare, state capture, and the violent repression of dissenting voices.
+Furthermore, little progress has been made to stabilise Zimbabwe’s economy, with misgovernance undermining efforts to boost economic growth.

 https://www.idea.int/democracytracker/